selfapplied/redoxa/docs/math.md

 ### Application in CE1

 **Temporal Mirroring**: The shadow ledger provides a complete temporal mirror of all system operations.
+See [fusion.md](fusion.md#shadow-ledger) for implementation details.

 **Energy Accounting**: Every operation is tracked with precise energy accounting.